congtung0702/vietnam-garment-export-analysis/README.md

 ## Executive Summary

-- Analyze Vietnam's garment export destinations using UN Comtrade data from 2014–2023.
-- Key findings:
-    - Vietnam exports garments to more than 150 countries, but demand is highly concentrated.
+## Executive Summary

-    - The United States, Japan, and South Korea consistently account for more than 70% of export demand.
+Vietnam's garment exports reach 150+ countries but remain heavily concentrated.
+The US, Japan, and South Korea account for more than 70% of total demand, and this has not meaningfully changed over the decade.

-    - Market concentration peaked around 2021 before declining modestly.
-    - Several established markets show signs of stagnation or decline.
-    - Emerging growth markets are concentrated in Southeast Asia, Eastern Europe, and parts of Africa.
-    - Clustering analysis identifies four distinct groups of export markets.
+**Concentration peaked in 2021 but not for strategic reasons.** A US stimulus-driven demand surge inflated the top-3 share temporarily.
+The subsequent decline reflects post-COVID recovery in smaller markets, not active diversification by Vietnam.

+**Most major markets are stable, not exciting.** Western Europe, North America, East Asia, and Australia form a reliable but slow-growing core.
+Spain is the only major market in clear decline.

+**Growth is happening at the edges.** Southeast Asia, parts of Africa, the Middle East, and Eastern Europe show strong CAGR but remain small and volatile.
+The clustering analysis confirms that emerging markets carry significantly higher demand uncertainty than established ones.

+**Three markets need careful interpretation.** China's positive full-period CAGR masks consistent post-2019 decline.
+Hong Kong's falling exports reflect supply chain restructuring rather than demand weakness.
+Russia's classification is distorted by post-2022 sanctions.

+**The central finding is a concentration risk that remains unresolved.** Vietnam's export base is structurally dependent on a small number of buyers, and the data does not show diversification happening at scale.

 ## Motivation:

 - Vietnam is one of the world's largest garment exporters.